IHC attack case: Four more lawyers sent to jail

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: An anti-terrorism court (ATC) Friday sent four more lawyers to Adiala Jail on seven-day judicial remand over their alleged involvement in the Islamabad High Court (IHC) and sessions court attacks.
+ISLAMABAD: An anti-terrorism court (ATC) Friday sent four more lawyers to Adiala Jail for seven-day judicial remand over their alleged involvement in the Islamabad High Court (IHC) and sessions court attacks.